Room and board

 Summary

-Room and board is a phrase describing a situation in which, in exchange for money, labour or other considerations, a person is provided with a place to live as well as meals on a comprehensive basis.
+Room and board describes an accommodation which, in exchange for money, labour or other recompense, a person is provided with a place to live in addition to meals.
 It commonly occurs as a fee at higher educational institutions, such as colleges and universities; it also occurs in hotel-style accommodation for short stays.

 A dorm room at Endicott College, Massachusetts, USA

-Definition edit
+Definition

 Two commonly encountered boards are:

-• Half Board, where the host provides only breakfast and dinner meals.
+• Half board, where the host provides only breakfast and dinner meals.

 Another option is:

-See also edit
+See also

-References edit
+edit

-External links edit
+edit

 • The dictionary definition of room and board at Wiktionary